liberland/Constitution/Constitution.md

 1) Liberland shall have no standing army and Persons shall never be conscripted for military purposes.

-2)Should circumstances demand it, Persons shall be free to organize a common defense of their Property to protect the Land collectively against threats.
+2) Should circumstances demand it, Persons shall be free to organize a common defense of their Property to protect the Land collectively against threats.

-​	3) Public Administration shall aid and abet this effort when deemed necessary and for that end shall organize the Territorial Defense Force, composed of armed and unarmed Agents protecting the land voluntarily.
+3) Public Administration shall aid and abet this effort when deemed necessary and for that end shall organize the Territorial Defense Force, composed of armed and unarmed Agents protecting the land voluntarily.

-​	4) Public Administration shall be only allowed to bind Liberland by international agreements providing for the defense of Liberland or agreements of collective defense in so far as those would be compatible with this Constitution.
+4) Public Administration shall be only allowed to bind Liberland by international agreements providing for the defense of Liberland or agreements of collective defense in so far as those would be compatible with this Constitution.

 § 30

-​	Should a decision of Public Administration in the case of a Person or an action by an Agent be recognized as unlawful and cause damage to private Property, Public administration shall cover that damage to the owner of that Property.
+Should a decision of Public Administration in the case of a Person or an action by an Agent be recognized as unlawful and cause damage to private Property, Public administration shall cover that damage to the owner of that Property.